 Private schools registered with the Florida Department of Education, including "umbrella" schools - these schools are acceptable provided less than 50% of the courses are being taken through a single one of these schools.
-To check to see if the private school is registered with the Florida Department of Education you will need to know the county in which the school is located (it may not necessarily be in the county in which the student resides or even a neighboring county) and you can look the school up at www.floridaschoolchoice.org/Information/PrivateSchoolDirectory/.
+To check to see if the private school is registered with the Florida Department of Education you will need to know the county in which the school is located (it may not necessarily be in the county in which the school is located (it may not necessarily be in the county in which the student resides or even a neighboring county) and you can look the school up at www.floridaschoolchoice.org/Information/PrivateSchoolDirectory/.